 Whether you’re renting your first apartment, renting while saving up for a home or simply prefer the convenience and freedom of renting where you live, you’re in good company.
 According to the National Multifamily Housing Council, more than 100.8 million American households rent their primary residence.
 If you’re among that group, check out these money-saving tips for renters:

-Split the Costs – One tried-and-true method to reduce rental costs is to split them with a roommate (or two).
-Having roommates can yield huge cost savings, but it won’t be worth it if you have completely dissimilar lifestyles or different expectations of the roommate partnership.
-Interview potential roommates much the same way you would interview job applicants, including asking for references from past roommates and landlords.
+One tried-and-true method to reduce rental costs is to split them with a roommate (or two).
+Having roommates can yield huge cost savings.
+But it won’t be worth it if you have completely dissimilar lifestyles or different expectations.
+Interview potential roommates much the same way you would interview job applicants.
+Be sure to ask for references from past roommates and landlords.
 Also be sure to check the terms of your lease to ensure you don’t exceed the maximum number of residents allowed.

-Refer Friends – Check to see if your complex offers rent credits for bringing in qualified new renters and if they do, start referring friends!
+Check to see if your apartment complex offers rent credits for bringing in qualified new renters.
+If they do, start referring friends!
 You’ll not only get a nice break on rent, you’ll start to build a community of people you already know and like.